FAQs About Children’s Dental Health

 Why should my child see a pediatric dentist instead of our regular family dentist?

-Can thumbsucking be harmful for my child’s teeth?
+Can thumb sucking be harmful to my child’s teeth?

 What are dental sealants and how do they work?

 Sealants are clear or shaded plastic applied to the teeth to help keep them cavity-free.